mmbrunner/Simple-Weather-App/README.md

 # Simple Weather App

-A simple weather application built with Vanilla JavaScript and AJAX, built and ran locally.
+A simple weather application built with basic JavaScript using geolocation to lookup weather data for the user's location.

 ## Using OpenWeatherMap API Key